Kalbi

-This iconic dish from Korea, one that is just too darned delicious.
+This iconic dish from Korea is just too darned delicious.
 They use a thin cut of beef spare ribs that are cut across the ribs called the flanken cut, but most grocery stores in the US sell it as Korean style or Kalbi beef cut.

-Korean cuisine is full of grilled meats, whether they be beef, lamb, chicken, pork or fish.
-The first time I had Korean grilled meat was at a small restaurant in Belmont, CA called Kaya BBQ and tofu.
-I was in love with the complex flavors and banchan.
-One of my dream vacations is to eat at the grilled meat market in Seoul.
+Korean cuisine is full of grilled meats, whether beef, lamb, chicken, pork, or fish.
+The first time I had Korean grilled meat was at a small restaurant in Belmont, CA, called Kaya BBQ and tofu.
+I was in love with the complex flavours and banchan.
+One of my dream vacations is eating at the Seoul grilled meat market.

-This cuisine has evolved out of necessity when the early settlers moved across Asia to settle.
-They developed the technique of marinating meat before cooking.
-This was different than what the Chinese at that time were doing, which was to season the meat after cooking it.
+This cuisine evolved out of necessity when the early settlers moved across Asia to settle.
+They developed the technique of marinating meat before cooking, which was different from what the Chinese were doing at that time, which was to season the meat after cooking it.
 Here is a brief and fascinating history of grilled meat in Korea.

 Ingredients: